MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 ## Exercise 1

-### Task 1: Create and configure Azure AD users
+### Task 1: Create and configure Entra ID users
-In this task, you will create and configure Azure AD users.
+In this task, you will create and configure Entra ID users.

 1. In the Azure portal, search for Microsoft Entra ID (1) and select **Microsoft Entra ID (2)**.